 Stir together the flour, baking powder, baking soda, salt and sour cream in a large mixing bowl.

-Use a cheese grater to shred the butter into the dry ingredients.
-With a pastry cutter or fork, incorporate it into the flour mixture.
+With a pastry cutter, fork, or food processor, incorporate the butter into the flour mixture.
 Work quickly so the butter stays cold.

 Step 3 – stir in the buttermilk